vidyagames998/vidyagames998.github.io/eldenring/index.md

 You can try and fight the guy, it's a fairly tough horse vs horse battle, but doable with some patience.

-Or you can simply crouch and walk through the trees and get behind him, then using poison mist (from weeping peninsula scarab by the map piece) to drain all of his health before the battle even begins and you are never noticed.
+Or you can simply crouch and walk through the trees and get behind him, then use poison mist (from weeping peninsula scarab by the map piece) to drain all of his health before the battle even begins and you are never noticed.
 Each time it runs out just recast, this will take about 10 min and 10 casts, requiring multiple magic flasks, but it will eventually kill him.
 This is not a glitch, this was an intended kill otherwise this also would have been patched.
 There is also a trick to get him to jump off the cliff as well like the nights calvary, but this one doesn't seem intended to me.
 This requires using consumable throwing knives to try and bait him to the cliff and pushing him off.

 After defeating the second tree sentinel and having defeated these three main bosses gets you access to the capital where you can get a +7 Somber stone in the sewers and finish the upgrades to +9 or +10 if you have Mohgwyn unlocked.